Lupus590/CARPG_-_An_RPG_Engine/notes/Magic.md

 * fire = energy
 * projectile (ball) = mass and energy

+Every one has a magic pool, life points can be used as overdraw.

+Everybody pool rarely changes in size.
+All spells are unlocked from the start, but not all will be castable from level one.
+Instead spells get cheaper to cast, some spells can be super charged to increase effects.

 #Magic is a science
 From the sorcerers apprentice (film)